 14(2) Subject to the following sub-paragraph, the Supervisor may claim as an asset of the arrangement any after-acquired assets.
 Any such asset will be subject to and be an asset of the arrangement.

-14(3) After-acquired assets must only be sold or realised to the extent necessary to repay the creditors in full with any interest they are entitled to under the arrangement.
+14(3) After-acquired assets must only be sold or realised to the extent necessary to repay the creditors 100 pence in the pound including the costs of the arrangement.

 15. Holding arrangement assets in trust